The-Politico/django-crosswalk/docs/source/concepts.rst

 Attributes are stored in a single JSONField on the :code:`Entity` model.

-After you've created them, you can use attributes to create additional blocking indexes, i.e., a subset, to make your queries very precise.
-For example, you can search for a state within a specific :code:`region`.
+After you've created them, you can use attributes to create additional blocking indexes -- i.e., a block of entities filtered by a set of attributes -- to make your queries more precise.
+For example, you can query a state within a specific :code:`region`.

 .. warning::

-  Attributes must be unique together within a domain.
+  An entity's attributes must be unique together within a domain.

   Nested attributes are not allowed.
 Django-crosswalk is focused solely on entity resolution and record linkage, not in being a complete resource of all information about your entities.
-Complex data should be kept in other databases.
+Complex data should be kept in other databases, probably linked by the UUID.

   There are some reserved attribute names.
 Django-crosswalk will throw a validation error if you try to use them:

   - :code:`alias_for`
   - :code:`aliased`
+  - :code:`attributes`
   - :code:`created`
   - :code:`domain`
   - :code:`entity`